bitshares/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 **Note:**

-- The ``data/my-blockprod`` directory does not exist, it will be created by the witness node.
+- The ``data/my-blockprod`` directory does not exist, it will be created by starting a witness node.
 - ``seed-nodes = []`` creates a list of empty seed nodes to avoid connecting to default hardcoded seeds.
 - **Known issue:** Missing ``=`` sign between input parameter and value. --> This is due to a bug of a boost 1.60.
 If you compile with boost 1.58, the ``=`` sign can be omitted.

 The below message means the initialization is complete.
 It will complete nearly instantaneously with the tiny example genesis, unless you added a ton of balances.
 Use ``ctrl-c`` to close the witness node. ::

     3501235ms th_a main.cpp:165 main] Started witness node on a chain with 0 blocks.